 I was born in India in a family of Civil Engineers.
 My earliest childhood memories include visiting road construction sites with my dad.
 This (positively) changed the way I looked at the transportation systems.
 Growing up in a developing country, I personally witnessed the power and potential of transportation in improving the quality of lives.
-This motivated me to do my Bachelors and Masters degrees (focused on transportation) in Civil Engineering, and to go for a PhD.
+This motivated me to do my Bachelors, Masters, and Doctoral degrees in Civil Engineering (with my focus in transportation engineering).

 While studying transportation, I came across the concepts of Statistical modeling, Machine Learning, and Causality, and realized their immense potential in solving transportation problems.
 This turned me into a coder and I started spending long hours estimating (and debugging) my machine learning models.

-I am currently working on my PhD research under Prof. Sybil Derrible.
-I enjoy doing my research, and I look forward to continuing my journey in exploring and understanding transportation.
+I have greatly enjoyed doing my research, and I look forward to continuing my journey in exploring and understanding transportation.

 Apart from my research, I like drawing, sculpting, music, movies, and travelling.